KBSummers/hackthebox_public/machines/RedPanda/README.md

 ```
 $ nc -lvnp 443
 ```
 Then we can send these three commands (through the search bar on the webpage) one at a time to retrieve the msfvenom executable, modify its permissions, and execute it.
-At which point, we should retrive a reverse shell in our netcat session.
+At which point, we should retrieve a reverse shell in our netcat session.

 ```